-The OECD Transfer Pricing Guidelines and the UN Transfer Pricing Manual do not prescribe whether transfer pricing studies should automatically be submitted to tax administrations.
-Current practices vary among countries.
+The OECD Transfer Pricing Guidelines and the UN Practical Manual do not prescribe whether transfer pricing studies should automatically be submitted to tax administrations and current practices vary among countries.

-In relation to local files and master files, the guidelines in BEPS Action 13 Report suggest that a local file be finalized no later than the due date for the filing of the tax return.
-The master file should be required by the tax return due date for the UPE of the MNE group.
+In relation to local files and master files, the guidelines in BEPS Action 13 Report suggest that a local file be finalised no later than the due date for the filing of the tax return.
+The master file should be required by the tax return due date for the ultimate parent of the MNE group.
 The rationale is that the master file will most likely be prepared by the parent company.

-Box 8 : Mismatches with different deadlines for lodging the master file
+Box 8: Mismatches with different deadlines for lodging the master file